Florence: 10 bites of advice from the mad dog

 9. Bring money to shop but avoid the tourist markets

 Florence is one of the worlds fashion capitals: it may not compare to Milan, New York or London, and is home of a more staid Italian style.
 The houses of Gucci, Ferragamo or Pucci originate from Florence, and of course every Italian luxury brand will have an outlet in Florence, along with local stalwarts Pratesi, Bevilacqua and numerous artisan leather brands.
-You’ll want to bring a bit of cash along, or stick to food souvenirs and paper.
+But there is great shopping in Florence, even if you don’t bring the big money purse along.

 For food souvenirs, nowhere is better than the Sant’ Ambrogio Market.
 Cheeses, salami, all sorts of Italian Delicatessesn you can find here… as per usual, I picked up 2kg of sun-dried tomatoes and very impressed with the quality.